-U.S. Bank National Association provides a \$10,000,000 revolving line of credit to the University for short-term borrowing.
-The University typically draws on the line of credit annually over an eight-week period from mid-July to mid-September, repaying any draws on the line of credit at the end of that period.
-The line of credit expires in December 2009, unless renewed.
+U.S. Bank National Association provides two revolving lines of credit to the University for short-term borrowing.
+One line of credit is in the amount of \$10,000,000 and expires December 31, 2009 unless renewed, and the other is in the amount of \$15,000,000 and expires August 31, 2010 unless renewed.
+The University typically draws on line(s) of credit annually over an eight-week period from mid-July to mid-September, repaying any draws on the line(s) of credit at the end of that period.